 /**

-* Retrieves the value of the designated JDBC CHAR
+* Retrieves the value of the designated JDBC CHAR,

-parameter as a
+* VARCHAR, or LONGVARCHAR parameter as a

-in the Java programming language.
+* String in the Java programming language.

 *

-* For the fixed-length type JDBC CHAR
+* For the fixed-length type JDBC CHAR,

-* the String
+* the String object

 * returned has exactly the same value the JDBC

-value had in the
+* CHAR value had in the

 * database, including any padding added by the database.